 By the time she was eighteen, Fiona had formed an interest of many different kinds of music and started to explore Jazz, Gypsy, Latin and Celtic styles.
 She spent several years playing in a swing jazz group which recorded for Radio New Zealand and appeared at festivals nationwide.

 In her early twenties, Fiona started to write her own music.
 She wanted to create something fresh and to fuse together the styles of music she loved to play.
 Since then Fiona hasn’t looked back.
-She has gone on to release five CDs and two DVDs of her own music.
+She has gone on to release six CDs and two DVDs of her own music.
 Her 2008 release Fire and Light saw the realisation of a long held dream.
 Fiona wrote twelve of the fourteen tracks and arranged them for band and full orchestra.
 She took the compositions to the Czech Republic and recorded them with the City of Prague Philharmonic.

-Her latest CD Feeling features some of Fiona’s most beautiful compositions to date.
+Her 2012 CD Feeling features some of Fiona’s most beautiful compositions to date.
 As with all of her pieces, people and places have influenced their creation.
 On the liner notes of the new album Fiona says, “All of my compositions have stories.
 I don’t think I would be able to write if it was not for the stunning people in my life and also the wonderful opportunities I have had to travel to so many interesting places around the world.”

 Since being in the UK, Fiona has composed and arranged the music for her performance with the Royal Liverpool Philharmonic orchestra and has gone on to write and arrange music for recording artists such as Hayley Westenra, Libera, Aled Jones and Lee Mead.
 She was also asked to arrange and perform her own version of Schindler’s List for BBC television and her music videos have been played on Classic FM TV in the UK and Europe.